tkonopka/chsk/CONTRIBUTING.md

 Note that the live documentation site is built and deployed automatically via github actions.
 Changes to the live documentation site will appear a few minutes after changes to the main branch.

+## Examples

+A gallery of charts is maintained in directory `examples`.